vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/107_saMtaraNam/_index.md

 +++
 ## Comment
 Wanting in Pāipp.
-Used by Kāuç.
+Used by Kāuś.
 (31. 27) with vi.
 105, in a remedial rite against cold and catarrh.

 ## Translations